This learning scavenger hunt for preschoolers is one of our 32 scavenger hunt ideas for kids, and one of my absolute favorites.

-A learning scavenger hunt for preschoolers.
-Practice uppercase and lowercase alphabet recognition, along with counting while going on a hunt!
+Preschoolers can practice upper and lowercase alphabet recognition, along with counting while going on a scavenger hunt around the house!

 I posted briefly about this activity back during the 30 Days to Hands on Play Challenge.
 But since it was a challenge day, I didn’t want to get into the details of what the activity all involved.

-A letter and number scavenger hunt around the house.
+A letter and number scavenger hunt for preschoolers to match!

-My setup simply consisted of some white butcher paper in which I wrote the lowercase letters and drew the numbered dice.
-[I placed one of each number and letter on the paper to show Henry how to match them.]
+My setup simply consisted of some white butcher paper (affiliate link) in which I wrote the lowercase letters and drew the numbered dice.

-I hid the foam letters and numbers around the house during nap.
-When Henry awoke, he was ready for his hunt to begin.
+I hid the foam letters and numbers (affiliate link) around the house during nap.
+When Henry woke up, he was ready for his hunt to begin.

 The numbers proved to be the most difficult, making him work on one-to-one correspondence and his counting.